climateclock/cclock/README.md

 `matrix_frame.py` is a partial implementation of `Frame` that runs on CircuitPython.
 It's written for the Adafruit MatrixPortal M4, and assumes that there is an attached grid of 192 x 32 pixels (HUB75 panels).

-You can write one main module and run it in both contexts.
-Your module must expose a run() function that takes a Frame instance as its one argument.
-An example of such a module is `quilt.py`, provided as a simple demo;
-you can run it like this:

-    tools/sdl_run quilt

-which will appear in a window on your computer, or like this:

-    tools/matrix_run quilt

-which will run the same module on an attached MatrixPortal board.

-`app.py` is the Action Clock implementation.
-You can run it in a window on your computer with:

-    tools/sdl_run app

-or run it on an attached MatrixPortal with:

-    tools/matrix_run app